Dem debates reach calamitous conclusion

 After months of preventing tough, credible questioning of the actual contenders, the Democratic National Committee forced their last man standing to be locked in a room for hours in what felt like a senior-center performance of “Reservoir Dogs.”

-What was worst for Democrats, however, was how unserious it made their presumptive nominee look at a time when voters are very much in the mood for sober-sided, informed leadership.
+What was worst for Democrats, however, was how unserious it made their presumptive nominee look at a time when voters are very much in the mood for sobersided, informed leadership.

 With the race essentially over, the network could have relented and offered to delay the event pending the outcome of this week’s contests, or maybe do an hour-long virtual town hall where the candidates answer the concerns of voters about what has become the most substantial disruption to American life since 9/11.